tomdixonn/Project3/README.md

 --------------------------------------------------
 ```
 - The hash appears to be a `MD5(Wordpress)`
-- john the ripper should be able to atuomaticly dtermine the hashtype without setting the format so we will run it agaisnt the rockyou wordlist using dictoanry attack with the hopes it has appeared in a previous breach.
+- john the ripper should be able to automatically determine the hashtype without setting the format so we will run it
+against the rockyou wordlist using dictoanry attack with the hopes it has appeared in a previous breach.
 ```
 root@Kali:~# john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt
 Using default input encoding: UTF-8